Tomatoes and the Effects of High Temperatures

 Hot temperatures can be the culprit if your tomatoes stopped ripening this summer.
 That is the reason given for New England’s dearth of ripe tomatoes this past July.
-Tomatoes typically begin to ripen mid July.
-However this summer of 2019—when temperatures throughout New England have shot past 85F for weeks—the tomato harvest hasn’t started until well after the first of August.
+They typically begin to ripen mid July.
+However this summer of 2019—when temperatures throughout New England have shot past 85F for weeks—the harvest hasn’t started until well after the first of August.

 This isn’t just casual one-off observations from community gardeners, either.
 I overheard a farmer local to the south coast of Massachusetts say that the entire region’s tomato harvest—including his own—was weeks overdue.
 What came early, however, was the intense heat we normally get in mid August, and that usually accounts for the midseason lull in the tomato harvest.

 According to a fact sheet from Cornell University’s Cooperative Extension, tomatoes ripen best between the temperatures of 70F-75F.
 Temperatures above 85F (ballpark number, of course) will slow the ripening process, if not halt ripening altogether.
 Apparently the pigments responsible for giving tomatoes their color, lycopene and carotene, are not produced above temperatures of 85F-90F.
 “As a result, the fruit can stay in a mature green phase for quite some time,” the fact sheet says.

 Two Possible Solutions

 We cannot control the weather.
 So, how can we help our tomatoes out of this green-skinned limbo?
 Here are two thoughts:

 - Harvest some tomatoes in their unripe green state and bring them to a cool environment such as into your home.
 Line them up along your windowsill.
 It’ll be a pretty sight.